mal/navi/readme.md

 ## Solution

-This extension uses javascript applied by the browser to manipulate links it finds on rendered Github pages (including images and edit page previews) to do a number of things:
+This extension uses javascript applied by the browser to manipulate links it finds on rendered GitHub pages (including images and edit page previews) to do a number of things:

 ### Correctly base links